minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-tubes-in-the-box.md

   thumb:
 ---

+Just a few tubes and a box and you can make these fun games for your dog.

 I used three cardboard tubes and a cut from a plastic pipe for this game.
-You can use any tubes available, for example empty paper towel rolls, soda bottles, Pringles tubes or dog treat tubes.
+You can use any tubes available, for example soda bottles, Pringles tubes or for a smaller dog empty paper towel rolls or cat treat tubes.
+At least for once you have a justified reason for buying several tubes of crisps at the same time :D

 ### Game 1

 I put four tubes on the bottom of a cardboard box, so that the gap left in there was a bit wider than Miki's nose.
 Then I sprinkled a small handful of kibbles in between the tubes and in the sides too.
-You can use kibbles or other small treats.
-The idea of this game is that the dog needs to roll the tubes to both directions to get all the kibbles out.
+You can use kibble or other small treats.
+The idea of this game is that the dog needs to roll the tubes to both directions to get all the kibble out.

-It took Miki about a minute to find a small handful of kibbles.
+It took Miki about a minute to find a small handful of kibble.

 ---